 Directed by Marty Pasetta and executive produced and co-written by James Lipton (of Inside the Actors Studio fame), The Stars Salute Israel at 30! was a two-hour gala birthday party for the Jewish-majority state.

 The show was conceived as a live concert to be taped and aired the following evening on ABC Television Network.
-The live show was also broadcast via satellite to the Grand Ballroom of the Jeruslem Hilton Hotel where an Israeli audience wacthed.
+The live show was also broadcast via satellite to the Grand Ballroom of the Jeruslem Hilton Hotel where an Israeli audience watched.

 It's said that with Barbra Streisand's commitment to appear on the show, ABC's chief and founder, Leonard Goldenson, green-lighted the television special.